OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/May/DevSecOps/how-can-we-make-grafana-a-great-open-source-security-tool-for-engineer-firstautonomous-prodsec.md

 ---
-title        : How can we make grafana a great open source security tool for engineer-first/autonomous prodsec? track        : DevSecOps project      : DevSecOps type         : working-session
+title        : How can we make Grafana a great open source security tool for engineer-first/autonomous prodsec? track        : DevSecOps project      : DevSecOps type         : working-session